orchidsoftware/orchid.software/source/en/docs/attachments.md

 ## Upload example

-In fact, you already have a route for downloading files (unless, of course, access to it is allowed)
+You already have a route for downloading files (unless, of course, access to it is allowed)

 An example of a controller method: